Suicide and Suicide Risk

 The BSSA designed for use with the ASQ can be found in the ASQ toolkit here: https://www.nimh.nih.gov/research/research-conducted-at-nimh/asq-toolkit-materials/youth-asq-toolkit

 The C-SSRS can be found here: https://cssrs.columbia.edu/the-columbia-scale-c-ssrs/cssrs-for-communities-and-healthcare/#filter=.healthcare.english.
-The version of the C-SSRS designated “Screener – Recent – With Triage – For Outpatient/Ambulatory” is appropriate to use in most outpatient settings.
+The version of the C-SSRS designated “Screener – Recent – With Triage – For Outpatient/Ambulatory” is appropriate to use in most outpatient settings as a screener or as the initial, 30-second step in administering the full version of the C-SSRS that begins with these 6 questions and may take 10 minutes to complete.

 Clinical Pearl: ASQ Screening